Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Acknowledgements

 \section{Acknowledgements}

-Karim Barigou acknowledges the financial support of the Research Foundation - Flanders (FWO) and the Joint Research Initiative on ``Mortality Modeling and Surveillance” funded by AXA Research Fund.
-The authors would also like to thank Jan Dhaene from KU Leuven for useful discussions and helpful comments on this manuscript.
+Karim Barigou acknowledges the financial support of the Research Foundation - Flanders (FWO) (PhD funding) and the Joint Research Initiative on ``Mortality Modeling and Surveillance” funded by AXA Research Fund (postdoc funding).
+The authors would also like to thank Jan Dhaene from KU Leuven for useful discussions and helpful comments on this manuscript. \blue Finally, we sincerely thank the editor and anonymous referees for their pertinent remarks that significantly improved the quality of the manuscript.\black